aziztitu/football-match-predictor/README.md

 ## Overview

-This project uses Machine Learning to predict the result of a football match when given some stats from half time.
+This project uses Machine Learning to predict the outcome of a football match when given some stats from half time.

 You can check out the demo here: https://football-predictor.projects.aziztitu.com/